Troubleshooting Memory and Networking Issues

 iostat -d -x 2 5

 This will give an extended device utilization report five times at two second intervals.
-If your VPS is OOMing (running out of memory), Apache, MySQL, and SpamAssassin are the usual suspects.
+If your Linode is OOMing (running out of memory), Apache, MySQL, and SpamAssassin are the usual suspects.

 MySQL Low-Memory Settings